What Is A Postural Assessment?

 keeping bones and joints in the correct postural alignment (to support the muscles)

-a decrease the amount of infrequent wearing of joint surfaces (too much of this could result in arthritis)
+a decrease in the amount of infrequent wearing of joint surfaces (too much of this could result in arthritis)

 preventing the spine from becoming locked into an irregular position